Kellswork/agirlcodes.dev/posts/golang-setup-html-templates-and-static-assets.md

 #### Parse HTML template

-Now we have the HJTML and CSS files setup, let’s get Go to display them.
+Now we have the HJTML and CSS files set up, let’s get Golang to display them.
 In your `main.go` file, update the `renderer` method in `func init`   by adding the HTML parsing option to  `rnd = renderer.New()` .

 ```go
 func init() {